I'm Robert, but you can call me Bob, and I firmly believe that design has the ability to change the world.

 How can designers use their skills to contribute towards social progression and the healing of global issues?
 Topic Type is just one of many possible answers to that question; a campaign of bespoke typography to ever-changing themes.

-Bringing the essence of traditional calligraphy, artistry and craftsmanship into a contemporary environment, the Pigsty Studio's roll out strikes balance between their relaxing countryside location and a curated gallery sophistication.
+Bringing the essence of traditional calligraphy, artistry and craftsmanship into a contemporary setting, the Pigsty Studio's roll out strikes balance between their relaxing countryside location and a curated gallery sophistication.